-Dont buy aluminium or Fibreglass arrows.
-Fibreglass are cheap, nasty arrows don’t fly straight and break.
-Aluminium arrows, especially Easton arrows do fly well, but will get bent out of shape if deflect off a target or tree etc. Although they can be straightened, it time-consuming and not easy to do, plus the good aluminium arrows are the same price, if not more expensive than carbon ones.
+Don't buy aluminium or Fibreglass arrows.
+Fibreglass is cheap, nasty arrows don't fly straight and break.
+Aluminium arrows, especially Easton arrows do fly well but will get bent out of shape if deflect off a target or tree etc. Although they can be straightened, it time-consuming and not easy to do, plus the good aluminium arrows are the same price, if not more expensive than carbon ones.

 Glove or finger tab?

 This is a personal choice.
 On our beginners course we teach with a glove, mainly as people can't lose them when out on the course, but archerys are probably split 50/50 on which is the best and which there prefer.
 You may get more people shooting BB with a tab, but there is no hard and fast rule.
 There are lots of opinions on the subject online and feel free to see what other people say.

 Top recurve archers, shooting at events such as the Olympics will use a tab not a glove and I think it is generally accepted that you get a cleaner release off the string with a tab, but our suggest is to try both and see which you like.

 First thing to decide when buying a tab is are you shooting three fingers under or split finger (also called the Mediterranean Lose).
 You need to know this as the tabs are different.
 The three finger under tab will also be called a Barebow tab, if you are looking for them online.